GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

 ## Forex Currency are Quote in Pairs
 Each currency in online forex trading is quoted in pairs that group into three categories:

-> Example: EUR/USD – Euro (EUR) is the base, and the US Dollar (USD) is the quote which is if the price of EURUSD is 1.08526, this means 1 Euro equal to 1.08526 USD.
+> Example: EUR/USD – Euro (EUR) is the base, and the US Dollar (USD) is the quote, which is if the price of EURUSD is 1.08526, this means 1 Euro equal to 1.08526 USD.

 ### Major forex pairs

 <a href="https://www.daytrading.ltd/learning/major-currency-pairs-in-forex-trading">Major pairs forex</a> currency are the most traded in the forex market.
 Due to their large trading volume compared to other pairs, they are actively traded among market players.
-They are popular among retail traders especially scalpers and daytrader due to their liquidity, which often leads to tighter spreads, making it easier for traders to execute trades and reduce their trading costs.
+They are popular among retail traders, especially scalpers and daytrader due to their liquidity, which often leads to tighter spreads, making it easier for traders to execute trades and reduce their trading costs.

 ### Minor forex pairs

-<a href="https://www.daytrading.ltd/learning/minor-currency-pairs-in-forex-trading">Minor forex pairs</a> have lower trading volumes, making them less volatile compared to major forex pairs.
-This results in a wider spread, making them unsuitable for scalping trading strategies.
+<a href="https://www.daytrading.ltd/learning/minor-currency-pairs-in-forex-trading">Minor forex pairs</a> have lower trading volumes, making them less volatile compared to major forex pairs that result in a wider spread, making them unsuitable for scalping trading strategies.
 Typically, long-term traders choose to trade these pairs because their nature aligns with their trend-following trading strategy.

 ### Exotic forex pairs